 We will require additional funding to continue our research and product development programs, to conduct preclinical studies and clinical trials, for operating expenses, to pursue regulatory approvals for our product candidates, for the costs involved in filing and prosecuting patent applications and enforcing or defending patent claims, if any, for the cost of product in-licensing and for any possible acquisitions, and we may require additional funding to establish manufacturing and marketing capabilities in the future.
 We may seek to access the public or private equity markets whenever conditions are favorable.
-For example, we have an effective shelf registration statement on file with the SEC which allows us to issue shares of our common stock from time to time for an aggregate initial offering price up to an additional \$125 million.
-As of January 31, 2012, we have used approximately \$88 million under this shelf registration statement and have approximately \$37 million still available.
-We may also seek additional funding through strategic alliances and other financing mechanisms such as our CEFF with Kingsbridge.
+For example, we have effective shelf registration statements on file with the SEC which allows us to issue shares of our common stock from time to time for an aggregate initial offering price up to approximately \$187 million.
 We cannot assure you that adequate funding will be available on terms acceptable to us, if at all.
 Any additional equity financings will be dilutive to our stockholders and any additional debt may involve operating covenants that may restrict our business.
 If adequate funds are not available through these means, we may be required to curtail significantly one or more of our research or development programs or obtain funds through arrangements with collaborators or others.
 This may require us to relinquish rights to certain of our technologies or product candidates.
 To the extent that we are unable to obtain third-party funding for such expenses, we expect that increased expenses will result in increased cash flow losses from operations.
-We cannot assure you that we will successfully developed, will generate revenues sufficient to enable us to earn a profit.
+We cannot assure you that we will successfully develop our products under development or that our products, if successfully developed, will generate revenues sufficient to enable us to earn a profit.